October 1, 2021

 Support for Bob Mould came from Los Angeles based band Moaning, who’s synth heavy based beats were the perfect openers.

-Here’s a gallery with more photos of both bands by Raymond Ahner:
+Here’s a slideshow with more photos of both bands by Raymond Ahner: